Quantum Advantage for Multi-option Portfolio Pricing and Valuation Adjustments: More on CVA

-\begin{itemize} \item ${\hat{V}}$: economic value of a basket of derivatives \item $V_{t}$: BSM value of a basket of derivatives at time t \item $V_{t}^{+}$: positive components of a basket of derivatives at time t \item $V_{t}^{-}$: negative components of a basket of derivatives at time t \item $C(t, T)$: cash flows for a portfolio of trades from time t to T \end{itemize}
+\begin{itemize} \item $V_{t}$: BSM value of a basket of derivatives at time t, \item ${\hat{V}}_t$: economic value of a basket of derivatives at time $t$ (adjusted for the possibility of default), \item $V_{t}^{+}$: positive components of a basket of derivatives at time t, \item $V_{t}^{-}$: negative components of a basket of derivatives at time t \item $C(t, t')$: cash flows for a portfolio of trades from time $t$ to $t'$, where $C(t, t') = 0$ if $t'\leq t$. \end{itemize}